 And who gets the featured snippet?
 The bloody dictionary.

-Content marketing has evolved by 2021 and must continue to evolve.
+Content marketing has evolved and must continue to evolve.

 SEO authors have written entire books about SEO secrets and hacks — but these are all known techniques by now.

-That’s not to say targetting organic search traffic shouldn’t be top of your agenda for 2021.
+That’s not to say targetting organic search traffic shouldn’t be top of your agenda.

 With every single one of my clients, the top acquisition channel is organic.